 That’s the problem chronic care management software solves.
 The right platform identifies eligible patients, captures consent, tracks every minute of non-face-to-face care time, keeps care plans current, and generates audit-ready claims for CPT codes like 99490 and 99491 — turning care coordination into both better outcomes and predictable recurring revenue.

-This guide is for physician practices, specialty groups, health systems, FQHCs, and care management teams evaluating CCM platforms in 2026.
-We compare the 10 best chronic care management software solutions — including our own platform, HealthArc, which we’ve placed first for reasons we make transparent below — followed by a buyer’s checklist, reimbursement math, and FAQs.
+This guide is for physician practices, specialty groups, health systems, FQHCs, and care management teams evaluating the best chronic care management software and companies in 2026.
+We rank the 10 best CCM software platforms — including our own, HealthArc, which we’ve placed first for reasons we make transparent below — profile additional CCM companies worth knowing, and close with a buyer’s checklist, reimbursement math, and FAQs.
+Whether you’re shopping for software to run in-house or a full-service CCM company to manage the program for you, this list covers both.

 Table of Contents